arpawar/RayTracer/README.md

     In `./src` folder, run ` >> make` will compile the code to excutable file `kernel`

+    The code has been compiled and tested on Ubuntu 16.04 with GCC 5.4.0 and CUDA 9.1.

+    The code was run on CMU qwe cluster with the machine specification:

+    * CPU: Intel(R) Core(TM) i7 CPU 960  @ 3.20GHz

+    * GPU： Nvidia GeForce GTX 1080 Ti

 * **To check help information:**

    ` >> ./kernel -h`